Tekkan Yosano: Literary career

 Yosano was a disciple of Ochiai Naobumi, and a prominent founding member of the latter's Asaka Society.

 In 1900, Yosano founded the literary magazine Myōjō (Bright Star), and soon collected a circle of famous poets, including Kitahara Hakushū, Yoshii Isamu and Ishikawa Takuboku.
 The magazine was immediately popular with young poets who shared Yosano's enthusiasm for revitalizing waka through the medium of tanka poetry.
 One of the earliest contributors to his magazine was a young woman named Hō Shō, better known by her pen-name (after her marriage to Yosano) Yosano Akiko.

-Yosano's own works include Bokoku no on (Sounds of a Decaying Country, 1894), which despite its title was a collection of literary criticism, and Tōzai namboku (East-west, north–south, 1896), an anthology of his poetry, mostly tanka, but also several shintaishi and renga.
+Yosano's own works include Bokoku no on (Sounds of a Decaying Country, 1894), which despite its title was a collection of literary criticism, and Tōzai namboku (East-west, north–south, 1896), an anthology of his poetry, mostly tanka, but also several shintaishi and renga.He published a poetry collection "Kasi no ha" including the first Gogyōshi collection "Syōkyoku" in 1910.

 Yosano is also one of the five authors of the essays 5 Pairs of Shoes.